 Writing is my passion, and my goal, when working with students, is to help them to gain the skills necessary to take their writing to the next level.
-My approach is positive and process-based, emphasizing student strengths while working toward overcoming problem areas.
+My approach is positive and process-based, emphasizing student strengths while working toward the development of writerly voice and instinct.

 Undergraduate Degree: William Paterson University of New Jersey - Bachelors, English

 CLEP College Composition